Harley Quinn Season 4 Review – Absence makes the heart grow fonder

 Harley Quinn has had a fascinating trajectory since its debut on the now-defunct DC Universe streaming platform back in 2019.
 And I don’t mean the show’s inevitable transition to Max with the rest of DC’s small-screen superhero efforts, either.

-For one thing, Harley has survived the move with her brand of anarchic, self-referential, strictly adult humor intact, and has managed to embrace a sense of deliberate “wokeness” entirely without compromise.
-This is an animated superhero show on a major streaming platform that is explicitly about sexuality, relationships, identity, and in a roundabout way acceptance, and it makes both itself and the storied lineage of its beloved comic book underpinnings the butt of the joke.
+For one thing, Harley has survived the move with her brand of anarchic, self-referential, strictly adult humor intact and has managed to embrace a sense of deliberate “wokeness” entirely without compromise.
+This is an animated superhero show on a major streaming platform that is explicitly about sexuality, relationships, identity, and in a roundabout way, acceptance, and it makes both itself and the storied lineage of its beloved comic book underpinnings the butt of the joke.

 Luckily, this isn’t as maudlin or as serious as it sounds.
 It’s mostly just an excuse for jokes or elaborate scenarios, most of which rope in recurring characters like The Joker (Alan Tudyk), Clayface (also Tudyk), and King Shark (Ron Funches) so that the dynamics can be shifted slightly around the change in circumstances.

 In many ways, though, this is the logical progression of a show in its fourth season.
 Yes, this group started out as an ensemble in what was essentially a break-up comedy, but the show has moved beyond that, and the characters must follow suit.
-This, and the fact that many of the individual storylines are very enjoyable on their own terms, makes the inevitable trade-off in more cozy intimate moments more worth it.
+This, and the fact that many of the individual storylines are very enjoyable on their own terms, makes the inevitable trade-off in more cozy, intimate moments more worth it.

 And no concessions have been made in the humor, which continues to take jubilant aim at the very nature of itself and its DC and Marvel contemporaries.
 But Harley’s refusal to forget she’s in a comedy show first and foremost also sets up fun interactions with new characters like Nightwing and Batgirl, and the sometimes-ludicrous take on established characters elsewhere occasionally amounts to some of the season’s overall highlights.
 Bane, for instance, is the best part of Ivy’s girl-boss sexism-in-the-workplace story arc by a country mile.

-Is Harley Quinn Season 4 good or bad?
+Is Harley Quinn Season 4 good?

 And, crucially, none of the changes detract from the core experience.
 It’s still just as funny, daring, and violent.